 Accordingly, the estimated burden of this collection of information is modified as follows:

 |16 CFR section||Number of respondents||Frequency of responses||Total annual responses||Hours per response||Total burden Hours|

 Our estimate is based on the following:

 In compliance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-3507(d)), we have submitted the information collection requirements of this rule to the OMB for review.
-Interested persons are requested to submit comments regarding information collection by June 19, 2017, to the Office of Information and Regulatory Affairs, OMB (see the ADDRESSES section at the beginning of this notice).
+3507(d)), we have submitted the information collection requirements of this final rule to the OMB.

 Section 26(a) of the CPSA, 15 U.S.C.
-2075(a), provides that when a consumer product safety standard is in effect and applies to a product, no state or political subdivision of a state may either establish or continue in effect a standard or regulation that prescribes requirements for the performance, composition, contents, design, finish, construction, packaging, or labeling of such product dealing with the same risk of injury unless the state requirement is identical to the federal standard.
+2075(a), provides that when a consumer product safety standard is in effect and applies to a product, no state or political subdivision of a state may either establish or continue in effect a requirement dealing with the same risk of injury unless the state requirement is identical to the federal standard.
 Section 26(c) of the CPSA also provides that states or political subdivisions of states may apply to the Commission for an exemption from this preemption under certain circumstances.
 Section 104(b) of the CPSIA refers to the rules to be issued under that section as “consumer product safety rules.”
-Therefore, the preemption provision of section 26(a) of the CPSA would apply to a rule issued under section 104.
+Therefore, the preemption provision of section 26(a) of the CPSA applies to this final rule issued under section 104.

 Start List of Subjects